backswan0/sparta-week3-planner-develop/README.md

 - Stores data in an SQL database using JPA.
 - Resolves name duplication issues by using the user’s unique identifier.
 - Provides soft delete functionality for `members` and `plans`.
+- Require users to input both email and password upon registration (password is not encrypted).
+- Implements login functionality by creating a login filter and registering configuration.

 ## 🔍 Characteristics
-- Separate the 3-layer architecture and DTOs into different packages by URL
+- Separates the 3-layer architecture and DTOs into different packages by URL

 ## 📜 More Information
 - [Visit Development Journal](https://writingforever162.tistory.com)